Fighting human trafficking in Malheur county, Oregon and Washington and Payette counties in Idaho.

 What we do:

-1. Provide and enhance social services to victims of trafficking
+1. Refer victims to social services to victims of trafficking

 2. Create and present professional training on labor and sex trafficking